Fall 2022 Courses

 PHIL 235: Medieval Ethics – TR 9:30-10:45 am – Williams – 42604

 Given their broadly shared theological outlook, one might expect that medieval writers on ethics were content mostly to restate a bland sort of orthodoxy.
 In fact, though, they differed sharply on such central topics as the nature of goodness and badness, happiness, the relationship between morality and God’s will, free choice and the structure of human action, and virtues.
 This course is a survey of ethical thought in the Latin-speaking West from the late fourth century through the early fourteenth century, focused on exploring and understanding those debates through a reading of foundational texts, many of which continue to exert an influence on contemporary ethical thought.
 Authors to be studied include Augustine, Boethius, Anselm, Abelard, Thomas Aquinas, John Duns Scotus, and William of Ockham.

 SPAN 241: Spain: Literature and Culture I – TR 12:30 – 1:45 pm – Borowitz – 15294

 Prerequisite: SPAN-102, SPAN-104, or SPAN-110 with a grade of B+ or higher or placement exam.

 This class examines the act of crossing boundaries in the literature of the Iberian Peninsula during the Middle Ages and the Siglo de Oro (13th-18th c.).
 We will read poems, stories, novels, and plays alongside biographies, autobiographies, hagiographies, and religious and political treatises.
 In our class discussions, we will consider how writers in these centuries play with, challenge, and cross boundaries of various kinds—geography, law, morality, gender, and genre—in their texts.
 What do they gain, and what do they risk, in doing so?

-Normally, at least two other courses in Theology, but this can also serve as second required Core theology class with permission from professor.
+Normally, at least two other courses in Theology, but this can also serve as a second required Core theology class with permission from the professor.